 If properly taken care of and stored in a cool, dry place.
 There’s no reason your Power Bank won’t last for several years.
 Remember, we also offer a 2 Year Warranty.
 If you use your Power Bank on a very regular basis, there will eventually come a time where the battery performance degrades gradually.
 This is the same with all batteries whether they are in Power Banks, phones or laptops.

-With the exception of our Reflex model, you can see the remaining charge status via the LED light within the Power Bank.
+With the exception of some models, you can see the remaining charge status via the LED light within the Power Bank.
 Each LED colour will indicate how much charge is left.
 All of this information is in the user manual too.

 Each Power Bank and any of its accessories will be enclosed in an individual white cardboard box.
 If you’ve ordered an optional Presentation Box they will be enclosed in this.
 The individual units will then be packed in larger boxes to protect them during transport.
 We currently follow IATA standard PI965 IB.